 Both single-band and multi-band receivers obtain the same level of accuracy in their perfect conditions – so, first of all, you need to analyze your case.

 Single-band receivers are perfect for working in the field with shorter baselines and a clear sky view.
 Say, you’re working in agriculture and you need to divide your field into equal sectors or determine the position for trees in an orchard-to-be, a single-band receiver is enough.
 They also make a great base for PPK or drone mapping.
-Multi-band receivers make a perfect fit for PPP, such as AUSPOS or NRCan, and high-accuracy surveying in tougher conditions.
+Multi-band receivers make a perfect fit for PPP, such as NRCan, and high-accuracy surveying in tougher conditions.
 If you’re working in the city and you have a longer baseline, or the base station is too far, plus you want the job to be done fast, a multi-band receiver is your choice.
 It gets the fix solution faster despite the possible obstacles and distance from the base.

 In the majority of cases, the single-band receiver is enough to perform an accurate survey and collect reliable data.
 It also helps you save yourself a penny budget-wise.
 However, if you are not sure your working conditions will be perfect or you simply don’t want to worry about possible technical limitations, stick to the multi-band receiver.
 It will be a more reliable option.